Oaklands, New South Wales

-Oaklands has a pub, bowls club, swimming pool, Kindergarten to Year 12 school, and day-care.
+Oaklands has a pub, bowls club, swimming pool, kindergarten-to-Year-12 school, and a day-care centre.

 History

-The earliest settlement in the district of Oaklands was by the Tyson brothers, James and William, in 1846.
+The earliest European settlers in the district of Oaklands were the Tyson brothers, James and William, who established themselves in 1846.

-Oaklands Post Office opened on 16 June 1890.
+Oaklands post office was opened on 16 June 1890.

 The major industry in the Oaklands region is agriculture, including the production of wheat and rice and is a major grain handling area.
 It is the home of the Oaklands Diuris, a threatened native orchid that is currently only found in the Oaklands region.

 Rail

 A standard gauge branch line from the New South Wales Government Railways Main South line at The Rock was extended from Lockhart to Oaklands in 1912.

-A broad gauge branch line from the Victorian Railways North East line at Benalla was extended from Yarrawonga to Oaklands in 1938, creating a break-of-gauge until the New South Wales line was closed south of Boree Creek.
-There are several stations between Yarrawonga and Oaklands.
+A broad gauge branch line from the Victorian Railways North East line at Benalla was extended from Yarrawonga to Oaklands in 1938, creating a break-of-gauge station until the New South Wales line was closed south of Boree Creek.
+There were several stations between Yarrawonga and Oaklands, which are now the site of grains silos.